The Folly: fourth arc

 You’d all gone quiet.
 It is my nature to lend a hand.
 To all and any of county historians, such as have dedicated their scholarship to the pursuit of hidden Truths, the tale I have to tell—one in which both professional jealousy and dastardly vengeance figure in the liveliest respects—will be of great interest…

-However, the guest goes on, the point is a valid one.
 After I’d been at it—the discreet advertisements and the personal interviews—for a number of years, it became fairly well known I was searching for legends of the Pale Knight.
 I’d been leery of being sought out…he that pays the piper calls the tune, as they say.
 Yet in a handful of instances, the sketch by Nigel Devilbiss of his aunt’s encounter being one, a…

 He tilts a hand to the left, to the right, and says, hesitant about it: ‘Sinister, I think, is the word I may fairly use.
 A sinister consistency asserted itself.
-The “sort of thing”, you recall, she’d described him wearing.
+The “sort of thing”, you’ll recall, she’d described him wearing.
 Of course, it was beyond her to name it.
 A battle-helmet, of very ancient design.
 Why, I wondered, should the true sightings feel so fictitious, and the false sightings so true?’

 Song of Trout